Worst-Case Distance-Aware Error Bounds for Neural Networks: EXPERIMENTS AND RESULTS

-In this experiment, we tested both approaches (DAREK and K-DAREK) in a multi-agent safe control setup.
-The experiment is adopted from~\cite{cheng2020safe}.
-Fig.~\ref{fig:Safe-Control} shows the problem setup, where the controlled agent (blue car) is supposed to navigate safely from the circle location and reach the goal (the star) without running into other agents (red cars).
-The other agents have their own base controller that is unknown to the controlled agent, and we only control the blue car by observing the state of other cars.
-The system dynamics of the car is discrete control-affine with the form of:
+In this experiment, we evaluated both DAREK and \ac{K-DAREK} in a multi-agent safe control~\cite{zhang2025gcbf+,prorok2021beyond,borrmann2015control,beckers2021online,jing2026probabilistic,navsalkar2023data} setup adopted from~\cite{cheng2020safe}.
+Fig.~\ref{fig:Safe-Control} shows a diagram of the training and control loop beside a successful trajectory.
+The controlled agent (blue car) must safely navigate from its initial position to the goal (star) while avoiding collisions with other agents (red cars) that follow unknown control policies.
+The blue car observes only the states of other agents.
+Its dynamics are discrete control-affine, given by: